Manu2505/Supermarket/README.txt

 There are no non-functional requirments regarding performance, security or else.
 Functional requirments are the scanning of items, the printing of a receipt, calcultaing the total price and providing the payment options cash and card.

+Our 3 (+1) design pattern:
+1. Factory, when creating an item (Itemfactory.java)
+2. Builder, when creating a receipt (Receipt.java)
+3. Singleton, for all Log-Messages (Logger.java)
+4. Strategy, for POS-Printer (SupermarketPrinter.java)

 Further graphs and design mock ups are not required.